CharlieMallon/hackathonHero/README.md

 1. As a gamer I am presented with the landing page which gives me a general overview of how to play the game.

-**Aceptance criteria**: Gamer was able to landing page with instructions.
+**Acceptance criteria**: Gamer was able to landing page with instructions.

 2. As a gamer, I want to be presented with the start game button so that I can press the start game button to play the game.